 Postdoctoral Fellowships Available Through CRCS.
-Apply by mid-December, 2014
+Apply by mid-December, 2016

 If you are interested in working with me as a postdoctoral fellow, consider applying for a Postdoctoral Fellowship through the Harvard Center for Research on Computation and Society (CRCS).
-Specific topic of interest and the application materials will be posted some time in the fall
+Specific topic of interest and the application materials will be posted some time in the fall.

 CRCS is particularly looking for potential Fellows interested in one of the several focus areas (which are likely to change a little this year), but compelling applications in other areas will also be considered.
 Besides raw research potential, CRCS especially values leadership, demonstrated interest in bridging Computer Science with other disciplines, and research agendas that address topics of substantial societal interest.

-I currently have no funding to support a postdoctoral researcher.
+I currently have no other funding to support a postdoctoral researcher.
 If you have your own source of funding, we can definitely talk about working together.
 However, I am unlikely to respond to requests from people I do not know.
 If we have never met at a conference or otherwise, chances are that our interests are just too divergent for me to be an effective mentor for you.